Ink Needlecord

 Wash cold and gentle, air dry out of direct sunlight

-Pictured: Jess wears the Single Drawstring Top in Oslo Check, lined with Black Silk Organza
+Pictured: Jess wears the Drawstring Top in Oslo Check, lined with Black Silk Organza

 Oxblood Linen